 Never revealing personal information about themselves (including age and gender) or information about their family to anyone online and not filling out online personal profiles.
-For more specific rules about personal information on sites like Windows Live Spaces or MySpace, see How to help your kids use social websites more safely.
+For more specific rules, see How to help your kids use social websites more safely.

 Stopping any email communication, instant messaging conversations, or chats if anyone starts to ask questions that are too personal or sexually suggestive.

 Posting the family online agreement near the computer to remind them to protect their privacy on the Internet.

 What can you do if your child is being targeted?